UNDP-Data/geohub/documentation/docs/visualization/header_features.md

+---
+title: What are the additional features on the Header?
+---

 ## What are the additional features on the Header?

 1. Open/ Close sidebar: In order to expand the view, the user can hide the side bar using the ![Map_Hide_layer_panel.png](../assets/data/Map_Hide_layer_panel.png) icon.